rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 Where *y<sub>t</sub>* is the filtered value at time *t* and *x<sub>t</sub>* is the measured value at time *t*.
 It's only possible to compute the rolling average if you store the *N* most recent data points, and the easiest way to do this is with an **array**.

-FIXME: need to re-write paragraph below.

-For a challenge, implement the rolling average filter without any `for` loops.
-This will keep our code truly non-blocking&mdash;the point of delta-timing. **Hint:** think about how the array's sum changes each time a new value is about to be added.
+A challenge that we ask our students to do is the following, implement the rolling average filter without any `for` loops.
+This will keep their code truly non-blocking&mdash;the point of delta timing. **Hint:** think about how the array's sum changes each time a new value is about to be added.
+You are free to take on this challenge, but we suggest not until you have completed the other portions of the studio (it is definitely not required).

 ![========]({{ "/images/line.gif" | relative_url }})